folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Viewing Title Level Requests

-When viewing a title level request, additional information shows on the request view. **Title information** displays in the top accordion, including the number of open title level requests on that instance.
+When you view a title level request, the request view displays Title information in the top accordion, including the number of open title level requests on that instance.

 Once a title level request becomes a **page** or a **recall**, the **Item information accordion** will also display, including the number of the open requests on the item.